-So without further ado, here we go.
+So without further ado, here we go!

 How Big Of A Role Does Color Really Play In Buying Decisions?

+Not such an audacious claim, after all!
 Needless to say, color is a big deal.

 Real Life Studies That Show The Impact Of Color On Conversions

-So with that in mind, let's cut to the chase.
+So let's cut to the chase.